-There are two basic types of generators: portable and permanent.
+There are 2 basic types of generators: portable and permanent.
 Always follow manufacturer instructions applicable to your particular generator.

 Permanent generators can provide more power than portable generators and are wired directly into your home’s electrical system by a licensed electrician.
 They must include a transfer switch that prevents electricity from feeding back onto utility lines, which can be lethal to line crews working on power restoration.